Volunteers founded the new Hopewell House and volunteers are key to its ongoing work.

 Yoga for Calmness

-Every Friday 3:00-4:00 pm in the Living Room.
+October 10 and 17: 3:00-4:00 pm in the Living Room.
 Ananda Yoga is Hatha-based with its primary focus being on bringing our energy inward and offering it up to experience the inner freedom of an open heart, a clear mind, and a relaxed body.
-All skll levels are welcome and modifications are available for all poses, including using chairs.
+All skill levels are welcome and modifications are available for all poses, including using chairs.
 Just bring yourself, all props are provided.
-Open to all…
+Open to all.

 HOPEWELL HOUSE LIVING ROOM